johnwbaxter/Introvert/README.md

 Right in the chops.

+### Installation

+Download the package & rename the download to 'introvert'.
+Drop it in your /system/expressionengine/third_party/ folder.

+Activate the fieldtype.

 ### Restrictions

 Unless you have been granted prior, written consent from Iain Urquhart, you may not: